 Egyptian officers are being tried in Italy for the murder of a student.

-Four Egyptian security personnel will stand trial in Italy in their absence on Thursday for the gruesome killing of Italian student Giulio Regeni in Cairo five years ago.
+Four Egyptian security personnel were tried in absentia in Italy on Thursday for the gruesome killing of Italian student Giulio Regeni in Cairo five years ago.

 In the case, which has provoked indignation in Italy and damaged diplomatic relations with Egypt, the officers are accused of kidnapping, conspiracy to murder, and severe bodily harm.

+Regeni’s parents and sister were in attendance for the hearing, which took place in the bunker chamber of Rebibbia jail, which is frequently used for mafia cases.

+When he was taken in January 2016, the 28-year-old was completing research for a doctorate at Cambridge University.

-Regeni, a 28-year-old doctoral student at Cambridge University, was kidnapped in January 2016.
-His body was finally discovered dumped on the outskirts of Cairo, with considerable evidence of torture.
+His body was later discovered dumped on the outskirts of Cairo, naked from the waist down, with considerable evidence of torture.

 The first hearing in Rome was hailed by Italian Foreign Minister Luigi Di Maio as “a result unhoped for in the weeks following the discovery of Giulio’s body,” when the case appeared hopeless.